StanfordMIMI/LieRE/README.md

 - **📊 Data Efficiency**: 30% improvement in data utilization compared to DeiT III (absolute position encoding)

 ## Checkpoints
-[08/12/2025] Update: We mafe the checkpoints used in the paper available on [huggingface](https://huggingface.co/collections/SophieOstmeier/liere-checkpoints-689bb8433a96b4adbc1876cb).
+[08/12/2025] Update: We made the checkpoints available at [huggingface](https://huggingface.co/collections/SophieOstmeier/liere-checkpoints-689bb8433a96b4adbc1876cb).
 Let us know if you find something new and exciting about them!

 ## 💻 Implementation Details